About Centre d’Interpretació 115 Dies, Corbera d’Ebre

 The Republicans lost at least 30,000 dead and 20,000 wounded, while the Nationalists lost at least 30,000 killed and wounded.

-It is a good place for those interested in the Ebro Battlefields to begin their travels and provides excellent views of the surrounding areas where much of the fighting took place.
+It is a good place for those interested in the Ebro Battlefields to begin their travels, and provides excellent views of the surrounding area where much of the fighting took place.

 Information is available in Catalan and Spanish, though tour guides are available in the area – a duo called Maite and Andreu are a popular choice – who will guide you through other sites which relate to the civil war in the area, such as a replica trench and memorial to the Camposines.

 Getting to Centre d’Interpretació 115 Dies, Corbera d’Ebre